 - B. Days of inventory the bulk order creates at your current sell-through rate.

 Bulk wins when A × order size > (cost of capital × days of inventory × order value).
-Roughly: if a $300 capital tie-up earns you a $90 margin gain, that's a 30% return on the cash, and that beats almost any short-term ad campaign.
+If a modest capital tie-up earns you a strong margin gain in a short window, bulk almost certainly beats staying on-demand for that SKU.

 When not to order in bulk